Sixes River - Oregon Coast

 Sixes River Fishing

-Sixes River is the best for catching fall wild Chinook and coho salmon as well as winter steelhead and resident cutthroat trout.
-The fishing is restricted to the lower 16 miles, with limited bank access.
-Be sure to check the latest deadlines and current fishing regulations before you go.
+Sixes River is known for fall runs of wild Chinook and coho salmon, as well as winter steelhead and resident cutthroat trout.
+The fishing is restricted to the lower 16 miles of the river, with limited bank access in many areas.
+Always check current seasons, regulations, and closures before you go.

 Sixes River Swimming & Other Water Activities

-The Sixes River is a stunning destination for various water activities.
-The river's clear and relatively calm waters make it an ideal spot for a refreshing swim.
-The water remains cool even in the peak of summer, typically around 65°F in August.
+The Sixes River is a popular destination for summer water activities.
+Its clear, relatively calm waters make the river ideal for refreshing swimming and wading.
+The water remains cool even in midsummer, typically around 65°F in August.

 Cape Blanco Lighthouse & State Park